-Preserve old disused buildings
+Preserve old unused buildings

 Habitat Function Type of work

-Open space
+Open landscape

 Living environment